130 Grados Farenheit A Centigrados

 Explaining the Conversion Formula in Detail

 The formula °C = (°F - 32) × 5/9 is derived from the relationship between the freezing and boiling points of water on both scales.
 The subtraction of 32 aligns the zero point of the Celsius scale with the Fahrenheit scale's freezing point of water.
-The multiplication by 5/9 adjusts for the different degree intervals between the freezing and boiling points of water (100°C vs 180°F).
+This leads to the multiplication by 5/9 adjusts for the different degree intervals between the freezing and boiling points of water (100°C vs 180°F).
 This ratio ensures a direct and accurate conversion between the two scales.

 Frequently Asked Questions (FAQs)